 Port Washington is a somewhat ethnically-diverse town.
 The people who call Port Washington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Port Washington residents report their race to be White, followed by Asian.
 Port Washington also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 13.32% of the town’s residents.
-Important ancestries of people in Port Washington include Italian, Irish, German, Russian, Polish and English.
+Important ancestries of people in Port Washington include Irish, German, Russian, and Polish.

 The most common language spoken in Port Washington is English.
 Other important languages spoken here include Spanish and Chinese.